ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 A JWP is always in one of two forms: the issued form or the presented form.
 A structural difference between the two forms is the number of protected headers.
 An issued JWP has only one issuer protected header, while a presented JWP will have both the issuer protected header and an additional presentation protected header.
 Each protected header is a JSON object that is serialized as a UTF-8 encoded octet string.

-All JWP forms have one or more payloads; each payload is an octet string.
-The payloads are arranged in an array for which the ordering is preserved in all serializations.
+All JWP forms support multiple payloads, which are individual octet strings.
+The issued form will contain one or more ordered payload slots, each of which contain one piece of payload data.
+A presentation based on that issued JWP contains the same number of slots in the same order, but may choose to omit payload information on a slot-by-slot basis.

 The JWP proof value is one or more octet strings that are only meant to be generated from and processed by the underlying JPA.
 Internally, the proof value may contain one or more cryptographic statements that are used to check the integrity protection of the header(s) and all payloads.
 Each of these statements may be a ZKP or a traditional cryptographic signature.
 The algorithm is responsible for how these statements are serialized into a single proof value.